THE DEER DIVIDE: ABOUT THE FILM

 The Catalina Island Conservancy has proposed a plan to eliminate all 2,000 deer on the island with sharpshooters from helicopters.
 This proposal received resistance from residents and citizens across the country, sparking conflict about scientific integrity, community engagement through protest, and differing wildlife conservation philosophies.

-The film will be premiering at the 2024 Catalina Film Festival under the World Conservation Category.
+The film premiered at the 2024 Catalina Film Festival and won the Award of Excellence.

 Directed by Nate Markquart and Chloe Prahl.